Marcopper mining disaster: Health issues

 On 17 April 1996, a Department of Health (DOH) report said that residents may already be harboring quantities of zinc and copper beyond tolerable limits.
 Nine residents were found to have zinc in their blood more than 200% above safe levels.
-Water samples also revealed dangerous levels of contamination i.e. 1,300% above the human tolerable level of 0.5 micro-gram per 1/1000 litres of water.
+Water samples also revealed dangerous levels of contamination i.e. 1,300% above the human tolerable level of 0.5 microgram per 1/1,000 litres of water.
 Residents complained of skin irritations and respiratory problems which could have been caused by poisonous vapors such as hydrogen sulfide and nitrous oxide from mine wastes.
 Despite the findings, Marcopper claimed the tailings were non-toxic.

 In 2016, the DOH regional office called Marinduque a health emergency due to the effects of the Marcopper disaster.

 Policy reforms

 A year before the disaster, the Philippine Mining Act was enacted to push for the liberalization of the country's mining industry.
 The Marcopper mining disaster led to significant changes in the government's mining policies.
 The disaster prompted government to revise the rules of the Mining Act to focus more on the protection of the environment and address social issues.
 Higher standards for rehabilitation were set and stronger provisions on no-go areas were put into place.
 Consultations with local governments and indigenous communities also became a priority.